 The year 2000 saw a further expansion of Swami Dayananda's activities into the area of community and social development.
 In November he founded the All India Movement (AIM) for Seva to bring value–based education and healthcare to the least privileged sections of Indian society.
 Value–based education teaches how to become a contributor to society and not just a consumer: “A person who consumes the least and contributes the most is a mature person, for through giving lies self–growth,” declared Swami Dayananda.

 AIM for Seva has reached out to more than 10 million people across 15 states of India.
-Today it supports 80 student hostels, 18 educational institutions and five hospitals, and is the subject of a teaching module on social entrepreneurship at an American business college.
+Today it supports 95 free student hostels, six educational institutions and six healthcare facilities, and is the subject of a teaching module on social entrepreneurship at an American business college.
 At Manjakkudi, Swami Dayananda's birthplace, devotees have been inspired to develop a model for rural education.
 Thousands of students from more than 125 villages go there to study in one of three institutions set in the midst of lush green paddy fields and administered by the Swami Dayananda Educational Trust.

 Another initiative is the movement for the protection of the Hindu tradition, Hindu Dharma Rakshana Samiti, that helps to preserve and spread awareness of the richness of Vedic culture.
 Swami Dayananda believed that a strong presence and appreciation of Hindu dharma is essential for religious and cultural harmony, world peace and understanding.
 His interests embraced every aspect of Indian culture and tradition: sculpture, dance, music, painting, Vedic studies, chanting, astrology, preserving manuscripts in digital format… the list is endless.